Opening Keynote at the ASIFMA "Scaling up Sustainable Finance in Asia" Conference

 - We made use of each issuance to innovate and expand the suite of green bond products in terms of currencies, tenors and distribution channels, thus laying the foundation for other public and private sector issuers in the region.
 These issuances kept pushing the boundaries.
 Just over the last few years, we made the world’s largest retail green bond issuance, Asia’s largest ESG bond issuance, and issued the world’s first tokenised government green bond.

 - We will continue to seek new breakthroughs.
-In the coming five years, planned annual issuance of Government Green Bonds will increase from US$35 billion to US$65 billion.
+In the coming five years, planned annual issuance of Government Green Bonds will increase to HK$65 billion.
 The mandate of this programme will be expanded to cover sustainable bonds as well.
 We will also consider how best to incorporate green and sustainability elements into a new infrastructure bond programme we are developing for the Government.

 - We will continue to press ahead with the experimentation in tokenised green bonds, leveraging blockchain technology to enhance the efficiency of bond issuance and transaction, and to explore real-time tracking and reporting of the environmental impact of projects funded by bond proceeds.